sanju-0/sanju-0/README.md

 🚧 **my todoist stats:**
 <!-- TODO-IST:START -->
 🏆  140 Karma Points
-🌸  Completed 15 tasks in '20 year looking forward to do more in '21 year
+🌸  Completed 15 tasks in '22 years looking forward to doing more in '23 year
 ✅  Completed 150 tasks so far
 ⏳  Longest streak is 15 days
 <!-- TODO-IST:END -->